 The $H$ and $K$ gates are non-transversal on $RM$.
-Consequently, for these gates, the effective distance of the ENUCC-based codes, which have a coded block of $RM$, is reduced from 5 to 3 or from 9 to 7.
-For example, for the 57-qubit code, the worst case is when two errors on a Steane code block and one error on the $RM$ code block occur that none of them possibly can be corrected using error correction in the second level.
-In this case, the code block that is complementary to these two errors is identified when the Steane ($C_1$) stabilizers are measured.
-However, since no error had been identified on that code block in the second level, the complementary errors can be clearly identified.
-Although, adding one additional physical error on another Steane code block, make it ambiguous to correctly identify the erroneous qubits.
+Consequently, for these gates, the effective distance of the uniform and nonuniform codes, which have three or more code blocks of $RM$ in their second level of concatenation, is reduced from 9 or 5 to 3.
+For the ENUCC-based codes, which have only one code block of $RM$, the effective distance is reduced from 5 to 3 or from 9 to 7.
+For example, for the 57-qubit code, the worst case is when two errors on a Steane code block and one error on the $RM$ code block occur that none of them can be corrected using error correction in the second level.
+In this case, the code block that is complementary to these two errors is identified when the $C_1$ stabilizers are measured.
+However, since no error had been identified on that code block in the second level, the complementary errors can be clearly detected.
+Although adding one additional physical error on another Steane code block of the second level makes it ambiguous to correctly identify the erroneous qubits.

 Note that the $H$ gate is applicable for the 35- and 43-qubit codes with the effective distance of 9 and 7, respectively.
-This is because $H$ is transversal on the 5-qubit code by permutation as shown in Fig. \ref{fig:5_qubitH_permute} \cite{yoder2016universal21}.
-This permutation is applicable for these two codes, as the permuted qubits during application of $H$, e.g. $q_1$, $q_2$, $q_4$ and $q_5$, are encoded blocks of the same code, e.g., Steane.
-However, applying $H$ with permutation for other proposed codes based on the 5-qubit code destroys the code structures as it permutes code blocks that are encoded using different codes in the second level of concatenation.
-Generally, a transversal gate with permutation on $C_1$ is not applicable for non-uniform concatenated codes \cite{nikahd2016non16} unless it permutes only the encoded blocks of the same code.
-It is worth noting that for the $S$ gate, the effective distance of 35- and 43-qubit codes are 9 and 7, respectively.
-This is because $S$ can be applied as $KH$.
+This is because $H$ is transversal on the 5-qubit code by permuting qubits as shown in Fig. \ref{fig:5_qubitH_permute} \cite{yoder2016universal21}.
+This permutation is applicable for these two codes, as the permuted qubits during application of $H$, i.e., $q_1$, $q_2$, $q_4$ and $q_5$, are encoded blocks of the same code, i.e., Steane code.
+However, applying $H$ with permutation for the other proposed codes based on the 5-qubit code destroys the code structure as it permutes the code blocks that are encoded using different codes in the second level of concatenation.
+Generally, a transversal gate with permutation on $C_1$ is not applicable to nonuniform concatenated codes \cite{nikahd2016non16} unless it permutes only the encoded blocks of the same code.